ACHC30/ntca/README.md

 2. Places API
 3. Geocoding API

+## Important video to watch
+1. is inside the video folder

 ## How to install and start

 1. Git Clone the project into you local machine